Internicola/Awesome_TLC_Jobs/index.md

 *Link doesn't work?
 Go here: [NYC.Jobs](https://a127-jobs.nyc.gov/) and search job id: 385672*

 ### Data Engineer
 **Short Description** In essence, your role is to make our data accessible, streamlined, and usable.
-When your not thinking through large-scale data improvement projects, you will be working on building out the division's self-service platform, and taking on long-term research projects.
+When you're not working on large-scale data improvement projects, you will be building out the division's self-service platform, and taking on long-term research projects.

 **Your Day to Day**
 - Work with our IT department to improve underlying data structures